 Potential Impact

-Successful exploitation allows an attacker to execute arbitrary shell commands on the affected system with the privileges of the python-utcp process.
-This can lead to complete compromise of confidentiality, integrity, and availability of the system.
-The vulnerability requires user interaction and has a high attack complexity.
-No known exploits in the wild have been reported.
+Successful exploitation allows an attacker to execute arbitrary shell commands on the affected system with the privileges of the user running the python-utcp process.
+This can lead to complete system compromise, including confidentiality, integrity, and availability impacts.
+The CVSS 3.1 base score is 8.3, indicating a high severity vulnerability with network attack vector, high impact on confidentiality, integrity, and availability, and requiring user interaction and high attack complexity.

 Mitigation Recommendations